dalibo/sqlserver2pgsql/README.md

 -num : Converts numeric (xxx,0) to the appropriate smallint, integer or bigint.
 It won't keep the constraint on the size of the scale of the numeric

+-keep_identifier_case: don't convert the dump to all lower case.
+This is not recommended, as you'll have to put every identifier (column, table…) in double quotes…

 -validate_constraints=yes/after/no: for foreign keys, if yes: foreign keys are created as valid in the after script (default)
                                                       if no: they are created as not valid (enforced only for new rows) if after: they are created as not valid, but the statements to validate them are put in the unsure file